dgaydukov/cert-aws/sa/files/sa.md

 ###### Server Migration Service
 SMS - agentless service that helps migrate on-premise workload to aws, significant enhancement of ec2 VM Import.
 You can migrate virtual machines from VMware vSphere, Windows Hyper-V, or Microsoft Azure to aws.
-Connector - pre-configured FreeBSD virtual machine that you install in your on-premise.
+Server Migration Connector - pre-configured FreeBSD virtual machine that you install in your on-premise.
 This connector replicate volumes into ami and transfer it into aws using TLS.
 SMS schedule/coordinate/track incremental replication of many on-premise instances, so helping you to make large-scale server migrations.
+VMDK (Virtual Machine Disk) - file format of containers for virtual HDD to be used in VM like Vmware/Virtualbox.
+OVF (Open Virtualization Format) - open format for packagin/distributing software.
+You create replication job (run from 30 min to 90 days), by the end SMS generate CF template which you can launch to create your ec2.
+Migration works in 4 steps:
+* schedule - schedule migration job (either immediately or at specified time)
+* upload - take snapshot => export VM to OVF template => upload VMDK to s3 => clean snapshot
+* convert - convert VMDK to EBS snapshot => delete VMDK from s3
+* create ami - create ami from ebs snapshot
+To migrate multiple servers you create Application and divide it into groups (group1 - db servers, group2 - file servers ...).
+When you create Application you can enable notification.
+First you have to deploy connector, then you can create Application & configure settings/replication jobs/launch.
+CF template generated as a result and launched automatically using your configures launch settings from Application.
+Since SMS create CF template, you can integrate it with Service catalog to centrally manage all imported resources, so users can choose certain products & deploy them quickly.

 ###### Resource Access Manager
 RAM - helps securely share your resources across AWS accounts or within your Organization.
 Shared resources can't be re-shared.
 To share resources, you create a Resource Share, give it a name, add one or more of your resources to it, and grant access to other AWS accounts.